Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: Summary and conclusion

-In this sense, in recent years, the community has started an extraordinary effort toward a comprehensive census of the MW globular cluster system, especially focusing on observationally challenging clusters.
-On the photometric side, the final opportunities provided by \textit{HST} are being leveraged through dedicated surveys such as the MGCS \citep{massari2025}.
-Parallel efforts are advancing on the chemical front, including studies based either on available data and current facilities \citep[see e.g.][]{geisler2021,pace2023,ferraro25,garro2026}, and next generation wide-field spectroscopic surveys, such as MOONS and 4MOST, with programs specifically designed to study Galactic stellar clusters and dwarf MW satellites \citep{gonzalez2020,lucatello2023,skuladottir2023}.

-Together, these complementary initiatives promise to complete our understanding of the formation history of the Milky Way by providing a complete and homogeneous characterization of its stellar cluster populations.
+In recent years the community has started an extraordinary effort towards a comprehensive census of the MW GC system, especially focusing on observationally challenging clusters.
+On the photometric side, the final opportunities provided by \textit{HST} before decommissioning are being leveraged through dedicated surveys such as the MGCS \citep{massari2025}.
+Parallel efforts are advancing on the chemical front, including studies based either on available data and current facilities \citep[see e.g.][]{geisler2021,pace2023,ferraro25,garro2026}, and next generation wide-field spectroscopic surveys, such as MOONS and 4MOST, with programmes specifically designed to study Galactic stellar clusters and dwarf MW satellites \citep{gonzalez2020,lucatello2023,skuladottir2023}.
+Together, these complementary initiatives promise to complete our understanding of the formation history of the MW by providing a complete and homogeneous characterisation of its stellar cluster populations.

 \begin{appendix}